yosinski/phenotyping/README.md

 So, assuming the labeler is running using the command above, the webserver will now be serving pages on 127.0.0.1:8000.
 Visit that page in your browser to begin the labeling process: [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 # Checking out the labels

-The label file is just a Python dict stored in pickle format.
+The labeling culminates in the creation of a label file.
+The label file is just a single Python dict stored in pickle format.
 It's easy to load, for example, via the `peek_labels.py` script:

     $ ./peek_labels.py collected_labels/labels_001.pkl
     File collected_labels/labels_000.pkl content summary: